Liberal democracy: Reduction of corruption

+Highly democratic countries tend to have lower levels of corruption.

 Research by the World Bank suggests that political institutions are extremely important in determining the prevalence of corruption.
 Democracy, parliamentary systems, political stability and freedom of the press are all associated with lower rates of corruption.
 Freedom of information legislation is important for accountability and transparency.
 For example, the Indian Right to Information Act "has already engendered mass movements in the country that is bringing the lethargic, often corrupt bureaucracy to its knees and changing power equations completely".

 Better use of resources

-Famines by political regime (1870-2023).
+Famines by political regime (1870–2023).
 Famines tend not to happen in democracies.

 Democracies are better at managing the resources they have available than autocracies.
 This means democracies can operate the same government services as a comparable autocracy while spending less, allowing them to lower taxes, improve social services, and otherwise invest in their national well-being.
 It also reduces their odds of experiencing crises caused by poor resource allocation.
 Prominent economist Amartya Sen observed that no functioning democracy has ever suffered a large scale famine.
 He argued that elections give democratic governments strong incentives to respond to food shortages, while an independent press helps to spotlight such crises and increases public pressure on officials to act.
 Similarly, refugee crises are far less likely to occur in democracies than autocracies.
 From 1985 to 2008, the eighty-seven largest refugee crises occurred in autocracies.